Objectives

 exp(-1.2)

-So at this point we can see that R is a calculator.
-More elaborate computations can be performed using parentheses and built-in functions.
+So at this point we can see that R is a handy-dandy calculator.
+More elaborate computations can be performed using parentheses and some other good stuff.
 Let’s try it, but now I want you to open up a new Script file.
 You can do that by clicking File > New File > R Script (or by various other short-cut methods).

 The basic unit of data in R is a vector.
 Think of it like a row or column of data in Excel.
 Data objects aren’t very useful if we don’t save them to R’s Global Environment (this means the active datasets in R’s memory at any time).